pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Congratulations.
 You have created yourself an event sourced application.

-A slightly more developed example application can be found in the library module ``eventsourcing.example.application``.
+A more developed ``ExampleApplication`` class can be found in the library module ``eventsourcing.example.application``.